sattvik/decafbot/README.rst

   transactional memory system and reactive Agent system that ensure clean, correct, multithreaded designs.

-The base directory for the Clojure implementation is in ``jvm-lang/clojure``, and the source code for the demo can be found in ``src/clojure``.
+The base directory for the Clojure implementation is ``jvm-lang/clojure``, and the source code for the demo can be found in ``src/clojure``.

 .. _Clojure: http://www.clojure.org